Inside (2023 film): Production

+About five years before the film was released, producer Giorgos Karnavas contacted Ben Hopkins, saying that he was looking for a writer to work with director Vasilis Katsoupis on a film to be set in a high-rise penthouse.

 The film was shot in chronological order, which director Vasilis Katsoupis likened to filming a documentary.

 Principal photography wrapped up on 1 June 2021, after seven weeks of filming at Cologne's MMC TV & Film Studios.

 Release

 The film had its world premiere at the 73rd Berlin International Film Festival on 20 February 2023.
 It was released theatrically in Greece on 10 March 2023 by Tulip Entertainment, in Belgium on 15 March 2023 by Sony Pictures Belgium, in Germany on 16 March 2023 by SquareOne Entertainment, and in the United States on 17 March 2023 by Focus Features.

 Reception

 Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 30 critics, indicating "mixed or average" reviews.